-Managed • Corrective actions address only the immediate causes or those which are quick and simple to implement and rarely address underlying causes.
-Actions are owned, but not always by the individual best placed to implement them effectively.
-There is some tracking of corrective action to completion by senior managers, but not consistently.
-Corrective actions are not prioritised consistently on the basis of risk.
-Inconsistent sharing of lessons learned during collaborative ventures.
-Culture Inconsistent completion of corrective actions.
-Completion depends on individuals involved and not system driven.
-Ad-hoc • Monitoring, audits and reviews result in little or no change, either because none are carried out or they are not followed up.
-No systematic process for ensuring corrective actions are completed.
-The organisation does not know if lessons are being learned from incidents and cannot demonstrate continuous improvement or a learning culture.
-No application of legal or other standards.
-No sharing of lessons learned with collaborators.
-Culture Culture of acceptance of non-completion of corrective actions.
+Corrective actions address only the immediate causes or those which are quick and simple to implement and rarely address underlying causes.

+- Actions are owned, but not always by the individual best placed to implement them effectively. - There is some tracking of corrective action to completion by senior managers, but not consistently. - Corrective actions are not prioritised consistently on the basis of risk.

+- Inconsistent sharing of lessons learned during collaborative ventures. - Monitoring, audits and reviews result in little or no change, either because none are carried out or they are not followed up. - No systematic process for ensuring corrective actions are completed. - The organisation does not know if lessons are being learned from incidents and cannot demonstrate continuous improvement or a learning culture. - No application of legal or other standards. - No sharing of lessons learned with collaborators.